galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 >    >
 >    > JBrowse is highly configurable, we have set a very basic configuration but there are many more advanced features available to you, if you need them.
 You can choose precisely how data is displayed, and even what menu options are available when users click on features.
 If your features have some external identifiers like an NCBI Gene ID, you can even configure JBrowse that when the user clicks on the feature, it should show the gene page for that feature in a new tab.
 These sort of features are incredibly helpful for building very rich experiences.
 >    >
 >    > A static genome browser like this (just JBrowse, not in Apollo) is very useful for summarising results of a genomics workflow, where the next step is simply interpretation and not annotation.
+Have a look at the [JBrowse tutorial]({% link topics/visualisation/tutorials/jbrowse/tutorial.md %}) for more information.
 >    >
 >    > Currently we have built a standalone genome browser (data + the html page and user interface and javascript), but it's possible to just compile the data directory if you intend to send this data to Apollo, and don't need to view the static data in Galaxy.
 >    {: .comment}